eiffel-community/eiffel-intelligence/wiki/test-case-triggered-event-aggregation.md

     ["6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43"]

-But there is no object with such id in the database and aggregatedObject returns empty.
+But there is no object with such id in the database and aggregated object returns empty.
 Event is added to wait list.
 There it waits until the object with requested id appears in database.

-Under a time a second EiffelTestCaseTriggeredEvent is received and it looks like below:
+Under a time a second TestCaseTriggeredEvent is received and it looks like below:

     {